cooperaj/wow-armory-character/readme.txt

 you see fit.
 You can either alter the html after it has been created or you can override the template that produces the output.

-The CSS can be overriden by using the global setting 'Add plugin css to the page'.
-Unticking this box will allow you to provide your own CSS as part of your theme.
+The CSS can be overridden by using the global setting 'Add plugin css to the page'.
+Unticking this box will allow you to provide your own CSS as part of your theme. _NOTE_ This option is now deprecated.
+It will be replaced in a future release by the filter documented in the installation tab.
 For simple edits I suggest you add the necessary tweaks to your themes CSS and keep the basic styling the plugin provides.

 == Screenshots ==